hjetmundsen/rovo-dev.nvim/DEVELOPMENT.md

 # Development Guide for Neovim Projects

-This document outlines the development workflow, testing setup, and requirements for working with Neovim Lua projects such as this configuration, Laravel Helper plugin, and Claude Code plugin.
+This document outlines the development workflow, testing setup, and requirements for working with Neovim Lua projects such as this configuration, Laravel Helper plugin, and Rovo Dev plugin.

 ## Requirements